Experimental observations of fractal landscape dynamics in a dense emulsion: Super-diffusion and viscoelasticity due to fractal paths

-The motion of the droplets in our dense emulsion is complex and intermittent.
-The droplets are nearly motionless except for abrupt motions, or avalanches, where localized collections of droplets move, typically by a fraction of a their radius, see SI Appendix, Movie 1.
-To quantify this motion, we will first compute the droplets mean-squared displacement (MSD), $\langle \Delta r^2(\tau) \rangle = \langle \Delta x^2(\tau) \rangle + \langle \Delta y^2(\tau) \rangle$, where $x$ and $y$ are droplet positions in the horizontal plane, $\tau$ is the lag (or waiting) time and $\langle . \rangle$ denotes an average over multiple droplets and time.
-Except where noted otherwise, we consider only the $x$ and $y$ coordinates because of their lower measurement error without loss of generality, due to the isotropy of our system.
+The random motion of the droplets in our dense emulsion is intermittent.
+The droplets are nearly motionless except for abrupt motions, or avalanches, where many droplets move by a fraction of their radius, see Movie A1.
+To quantify such random motion, we will first compute the droplets' mean-squared displacement (MSD), $\langle \Delta r^2(\tau) \rangle = \langle \Delta x^2(\tau) \rangle + \langle \Delta y^2(\tau) \rangle$, where $x$ and $y$ are droplet positions in the horizontal plane, $\tau$ is the lag (or waiting) time and $\langle . \rangle$ denotes an average over multiple droplets and time.
+Except where noted otherwise, we consider only the $x$ and $y$ coordinates because of their lower measurement error without loss of generality, assuming our system is isotropic.
 The observed MSD has a super-diffusive form, $\langle \Delta r^2(\tau) \rangle \sim \tau^a$, with $a = 1.38 \pm 0.02$, Fig. 2a.
-The origin of such random motion is not at all obvious.
+Measurement error affects the MSD by adding a constant noise term of $2\sigma^2$ at short times\cite{martin2002apparent}, which was subtracted from the data and shows $\sigma = 0.03\mu m$ (Appendix C).
+The physical origin of such power-law super-diffusive motion is not obvious.
 Other properties of the bubble motion (discussed in a later section) are inconsistent with existing models for super-diffusion, such as L\'evy walks or chaotic advection \cite{zaburdaev2015levy,solomon1993observation, weeks1998anomalous}, or fractional Brownian motion \cite{mandelbrot1968fractional}.
-We do find that smaller droplets move faster than larger droplets (SI Appendix, Fig. 6) consistent with the material acting as a fluctuating mechanical continuum \cite{lau2003microrheology}.
+We do find that smaller droplets move faster than larger droplets (Appendix B), consistent with the material acting as a mechanical continuum driven by active fluctuating stresses \cite{lau2003microrheology}.

-In an earlier study we showed that super-diffusion in an SGM model was due to the system following a fractal curve in configuration space \cite{hwang2016understanding}.
-To test that idea with empirical data, we consider a $775$-dimensional path constructed from the experimental $x(t)$ and $y(t)$ coordinates of all the droplets.
-Then, as sketched in Fig. 1a, we consider ‘fragments’ of the path spanning between all pairs of observed configurations, and compute the ‘size’ $\Delta R$ and ‘mass’ $\Delta s$ of the path fragment.
-Details of how we reliably compute both the Euclidean distance $\Delta R$ and the contour length $\Delta s$ from noisy experimental data are given in SI Appendix, Fig. 8.
-Figure 2b shows that these two measures scale with each other obeying a power-law relationship, $\Delta R^2\sim\Delta s ^c$, with $c \approx 1.41 \pm 0.03$.
-Mathematically, this confirms that the configuration path is a fractal with a corresponding fractal dimension $D_f = 2⁄c = 1.42 \pm 0.03$, such that mass $\sim$ (size)$^{D_f}$.
-Simulations show essentially indistinguishable behavior (SI Appendix, Fig. 8).